tari-project/rfcs/src/RFC-0122_Burning.md

 remove the coins from circulation.
 This RFC details a method to remove coins from circulation permanently.

-An excellent example of using burned coins is for a [Perpetual One-way Peg](https://medium.com/@RubenSomsen/21-million-bitcoins-to-rule-all-sidechains-the-perpetual-one-way-peg-96cb2f8ac302) this allows users create utility tokens on a sidechain or in Tari's case the Dan.
-By not allowing funds to be moved back, the sidechain gets a total utilitarian value
+An excellent example of using burned coins is for a [Perpetual One-way Peg](https://medium.com/@RubenSomsen/21-million-bitcoins-to-rule-all-sidechains-the-perpetual-one-way-peg-96cb2f8ac302) this allows users create utility tokens on a sidechain or in Tari's case the DAN.
+By not allowing funds to be moved back, the sidechain gains an auditable total utilitarian value
 .
-All value speculation will be removed as the sidechain will only ever be as valuable as the main coin.
+Value speculation is largely removed as the sidechain will only ever be as valuable as value of coins burnet in the peg.

 ## Introduction